 5.1 It shall be obligatory to use clocks with flags in all divisions.

-5.2 The rate of play shall be 30 moves in the first 60 minutes followed by 15 minutes each quickplay finish in all divisions.
+5.2 The rate of play shall be all moves in 75 minutes in all divisions.

 5.3 FIDE.Quickplay finish rules will apply.

 5.4 In the event of a Draw claim, the two captains should attempt to resolve claim at the venue, should they not be able to do so, the final position and moves made should be sent to the League Controller for resolution.
 The League Controller's decision is final in this matter.

 6.1 The League Controller must be notified of the result of a match by the match captains of BOTH teams within 7 days of the date on which it is played.